claytonjwong/socartic-method/README.md

 * **Skeptics:** we have no certain knowledge and the best response to a claim is always more argument

 ## 17. Finding Principles

+Socratic dialogue begins with a search for the proper level of generality which establishes the overall universe of discourse for the discussion.
+Principles are core beliefs unconsciously held at the root of ours thoughts.
+We can use principles:

+1. as the second half of the elenchus to test the original claim(s) the principle was derived from; thus seeking inconsistencies between the principle and claim
+2. as the first half of the elenchus to test the principle itself as a claim for further refutation
+3. as generalizations of other principles; this is helpful to establish "common ground" early in the dialogue since most people do care about the same things when generalized at a sufficiently high-level

+#### Concepts

+A major premise will take 1 of 2 forms:

+1. a concept that needs to be defined
+2. a proposition that needs to be defended (ie. test its implications)

 ## 18. Testing Principles
 ## Epilogue: Socratic Rules of Engagement